Fast dimension-reduced climate model calibration and the effect of data aggregation: Acknowledgments

 \subsection{Author contributions}

-WC and MH formulated the statistical method.
-WC wrote all the computer code for emulation and calibration and wrote the first draft of the manuscript.
-MH edited the text.
-KK designed the AMOC projection study and edited the text.
-RO supplied the previously-published UVic ESCM model runs and processed observational data from World Ocean Atlas 2009.
+Won Chang and Murali Haran formulated the statistical method.
+Won Chang wrote all the computer code for emulation and calibration and wrote the first draft of the manuscript.
+Murali Haran edited the text.
+Klaus Keller designed the AMOC projection study and edited the text.
+Roman Olson supplied the previously-published UVic ESCM model runs and processed observational data from World Ocean Atlas 2009.